Patryk Stępiński

-Patryk Stępiński (born 16 January 1995) is a Polish professional footballer who plays as a full-back for I liga club Miedź Legnica.
+Patryk Stępiński (born 16 January 1995) is a Polish professional footballer who plays as a full-back.

 Club career

 On 1 September 2020, Stępiński returned to Widzew Łódź.
 In 2024, he joined Ruch Chorzów on a free transfer.
 He left the club on 1 July 2024.

 Stępiński moved abroad for the first time in his career in August 2024, when he joined Greek club Chania.
 On 31 January 2025, after making 10 appearances across all competitions, his contract with Chania was terminated by mutual consent.

 On 5 February 2025, Stępiński joined Bulgarian club Lokomotiv Plovdiv on a deal until the end of the season.

 On 14 August 2025, Stępiński signed a season-long contract with I liga club Miedź Legnica, where he was reunited with his former Ruch and Widzew manager Janusz Niedźwiedź.
+On 28 May 2026, Miedź announced they would not be renewing Stępiński's contract.
+In total, he made 24 appearances for the club in all competitions, scoring two goals.